mozilla/protocol/docs/01-fundamentals/03-typography.md

 ### Metropolis

 Metropolis is a free, open source font used for headlines on marketing and product web experiences.
-It's a geometric sans-serif font by Chris Simpson, very similar in style and character to Firefox Sharp Sans, the proprietary font used to create logo lockups for Firefox products (**do not use Firefox Sharp Sans as a webfont**).
+It’s a geometric sans-serif font by Chris Simpson, very similar in style and character to Firefox Sharp Sans, the proprietary font used to create logo lockups for Firefox products (**do not use Firefox Sharp Sans as a webfont**).

 Use Metropolis for large text like headings.
 As a general rule, type set in Metroplis should stand out.
 Avoid stacking two sizes of Metropolis one on top of the other.
 Pair headings in Metropolis with subheadings in Inter.

 You can declare Metropolis explicitly with the mixin `@include font-firefox;`.

-Don't italicize Metropolis.
+Don’t italicize Metropolis.
 Protocol only includes regular and bold versions of this font.

 * [Download from Fonts Arena](https://fontsarena.com/metropolis-by-chris-simpson/)